Congratulations on being accepted to an Alliance study abroad program!

 After completing the first eight weeks of the program, your Resident Director will accompany your cohort from Beijing to Delhi.
 Your arrival in Delhi will also be followed by a brief orientation introducing you to Indian culture and your new surroundings in India.

-The first step to staying healthy in China is to fully disclose any pre-existing health issues or concerns on the Special Needs Form before you go.
+The first step to staying healthy in China is to fully disclose any pre-existing health issues or concerns on the Student Medical Form before you go.
 This allows the Alliance to be sure that your needs can be accommodated in the local context and anticipate any care that you might require.